frapaoli/A_star_algorithm/README.md

 - `Centralized A*` that runs on multiple threads but all the data structures are shared between them and protected by appropriate synchronization primitives.
 - `Decentralized A*` that is a highly optimized parallel version where each thread has its own data structures, so that locks and resources shared among all threads are reduced as much as possible.

+Through the user interface provided by `menu.cpp/.h` files, the user can choose which A* versions should be run on the graph, as well as their execution parameters (e.g., `start` and `stop` nodes, `num_threads` for the Centralized and Decentralized A*, hashing method for the Decentralized A*).

 Details about each one of the above mentioned versions can be seen in the `a_star.cpp/.h` files and are presented in following sections.